Louisa Esther Mugabo

 Before starting my Master’s, I was an intern with the regional bureau in Stuttgart of the green political foundation, Heinrich Böll Stiftung BW, realizing my own project: a conference (workshop + public debate) on the forgotten crisis in Burundi & the role of the media, also tackling African images represented in German journalism (more info in German).

-I am the founder and Executive Direcotr of non-profit & non-governmental Rwandan organization 4BF Inzu working for and with PWD in a wheelchair in the country.
-We have introduced wheelchair basketball as a new sport in the country.
+I was the founder and Executive Director of a non-profit & non-governmental Rwandan organization working for and with PWD in a wheelchair.
+We have introduced wheelchair basketball in the country and did raise awareness about barrier freedom in public spaces and mindsets to contribute to a more inclusive society.

 Beyond journalism, I have been academically focusing on conflict transformation in the Great Lakes Region, e.g. through interning with the Rwandan National Commission for the Fight against Genocide (CNLG) and by researching about local war journalism practices (North-Kivu) and exiled conflict reporting (Burundians in Rwanda).

-I possess good knowledge of the Great Lakes region, gained over more than six years that I have been working e.g. with the Rwandan Ecologist Association (ARECO), different youth initiatives and centers in Rwanda (YouLI, Ahazaza etc.) and with the Partnership Rhineland-Palatinate/Rwanda.
+I possess good knowledge of the Great Lakes region, gained over more than seven years that I have been working e.g. with the Rwandan Ecologist Association (ARECO), different youth initiatives and centres in Rwanda (YouLI, Ahazaza etc.) and with the Partnership Rhineland-Palatinate/Rwanda.

 Principles I (try) to follow